 We would like to remind participants that would like to engage more closely with MOSL but are unable to do so that the groups are purely advisory bodies.
 In the event of an imbalance in industry representation that is considered to be an issue, MOSL will encourage other members’ participation on the group and/or get input from any under-represented sector(s) on an informal or ad-hoc basis, prior to sharing proposals more widely.

-For more information, or to discuss joining one of the groups below, please email the person listed.
-To receive notification of meetings and meeting outputs, even if you do not attend a particular meeting, please subscribe to the appropriate mailing group(s) and/or update your preferences.
+For more information, or to discuss joining one of the groups below, please email the relevant contact below.
+To receive notifications of meetings and meeting outputs, even if you do not attend a particular meeting, please subscribe to the appropriate mailing group(s).
+Please remember to check and update your preferences regularly to ensure you are receiving all the information you need.

 |Operational Advisory Group (OAG)||Twice monthly